 4. The Exploration–Exploitation comparison.

-It turned out that as time went on, GE had become less committed.
+It turned that out as time went on, GE had become less committed.
 It tried to keep all options open, as if it couldn’t make up its mind.

 Ironically, it was GE that had been especially bullish about its own future.
 GE is willing to take risks in order to realize future opportunities.
 Honeywell, in contrast, is the one trying to avoid an unnecessary downside.
 We’ve made one last analysis to understand these corporate attitudes.